dmitryrechkin/Setup-cert-manager-on-Kubernetes-cluster/README.md

 # Setup cert-manager on Kubernetes cluster

 This project sets up cert-manager in a Kubernetes cluster to manage TLS certificates and verifies the setup by deploying a test pod.
+The purpose of this setup is to ensure that cert-manager can issue and manage TLS certificates correctly, which is essential for securing communication in your Kubernetes cluster.

 ## Prerequisites